selimhamidou/selimhamidou.github.io/_posts/2023-05-13-I_Created_A_Weather_App_To_Avoid_Looking_Out_The_Window.markdown

 {% endhighlight %}

 <h3>Step 2: JavaScript</h3>
 Two steps here: 1)We get the current location of the user(the user will have to allow the geolocation on his computer if he wants this to work), and store it to two variables(one for longitude, one for latitude), and 2)We call Apex with these two.
-In return, our Apex method gives us the weather informations we want to display on the screen.
+In return, our Apex method gives us the weather information we want to display on the screen.
 {% highlight javascript %}
 import { LightningElement, wire } from "lwc";
 import { ShowToastEvent } from "lightning/platformShowToastEvent";